mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Shifting to the 3PL actually didn't save the team much time.
 It turned out that slapping a shipping label on a box and putting it out for the mail carrier was a pretty small percentage of the team's hours.

 Shifting to the 3PL did significantly reduce stress, much more strongly than I anticipated.
 I knew that there was stress in keeping the office staffed six days a week, but I didn't realize how much more stress I carried about all the things that could block us from fulfilling orders.
 The office Internet could go down, a disk on the office desktop could fail.
 These were all things that I'd have to deal with immediately.
 A 3PL is subject to all of the same issues, but it's their problem.
 If their printer suddenly dies, it's them who has to furiously drive to Best Buy, not me.

-### Outsourcing manufacturing

-The hard part of scaling up TinyPilot was finding a contract manufacturer.

-They've been great.
-Even before they started their production pipeline for us, we asked for their help in figuring out a fan issue.
-The fans we were buying suddenly were making a loud buzzing sound on every third build.

-It's scary to have this part of production abstracted so much away from me.
-When we were building in-house, we all shared access to the instructions in Notion.
-If we ran into an issue or found a better way of doing something, we just updated the page, and everyone had the latest instructions.

-With the contract manufacturer, we give them the instructions, they translate them to Vietnamese for their employees in Vietnam, and then.
-I can't read Vietnamese, so I'm relying on them to get it right.

-They kind of had to start from scratch on making our cases, and making our circuit boards.

-Getting the new manufacturer up and running took XX months.
-They've worked out even better than we hoped.
-Our previous manufacturing partners have all been companies based in China.
-Our experience was fine.
-The quality and price were usually good, but it was pretty much a black box.
-You gave them your designs and a few weeks later, you'd get the physical .
-And we had to stay vigilant to prevent drops in quality or counterfeit parts.

-communication was difficult.
-We found a US-based company with facilities overseas.
-They've been really hands-on in working with to improve the product. and they designed a retail box for us.

-It's incredibly demoralizing to be in the position where I'm rooting against sales of my own product because we're supply limited.
-I'd open Shopify and see that we had a record-setting sales day, and think, "Damn!
-Why'd this have to happen?"

-Now we have a healthy manufacturing pipeline and we always have at least six weeks of inventory in stock.
-If there's a strong sales day, I can celebrate appropriately.

 ## Making TinyPilot look like a real product